 What if I don’t experience pain at the scene of the accident, but it develops later?

 It’s important to remember that your decision about whether to seek emergency treatment at the accident scene doesn’t have to be final.
 If you go home and feel an onset of significant pain a few hours later, you can still go to the emergency room.
 Doctors in the ED have experience with traumatic accidents.
 They’ll be able to give you a realistic evaluation.

 Why should I consider seeing my family doctor if I didn’t go to the emergency room?

 If you decide that your injuries don’t warrant emergency treatment after the accident, it’s still important to set up an appointment with your Primary Care Physician.
 The longer you wait to see a doctor after a car wreck, the more difficult it will be to prove that your injuries were caused by the collision.
 You also put your own health at risk by neglecting to see medical help.
 If you choose to file a personal injury claim after the wreck, it’s vital to have documentation of a doctor’s evaluation, medical treatment, and medical bills.

 Do I have any other options for treatment after the accident?

-If a doctor determines that your injuries are “soft tissue” (that is, not broken bones or skin lacerations, but muscle and tissue strain), then you should consider treating with a local chiropractor.
+A doctor may determine your injuries are “soft tissue.”
+That means you have muscle and tissue strain, rather than broken bones or cuts.
+In that case, consider treating with a local chiropractor.
 Chiropractors are medical professionals who treat soft tissue injuries.
 Your chiropractor will ask you about your injuries, perform an exam, and then work with you to create a treatment plan.
 Chiropractors often treat using “adjustments,” therapeutic manipulation using force applied in specific directions at specific points on your body.
 This will help regain mobility and relieve pain over time.

-Who can I call for guidance after my accident in Arkansas?
+Who can I call for help after my accident in Arkansas?